cjacker/swaylm/README.md

 In practice, trying different DE is a kind of waste of time.

 # Future plans:
-- Accept default username as argument and only requires inputing password to login.
+- Accept default username as argument and only requires inputing password to login like [lightdm-mini-greeter](https://github.com/prikhi/lightdm-mini-greeter).